tana/pico_usb_sniffer/README.md

     - Use short cables.
     - Put a signal repeating device (e.g. an USB hub, or an isolator based on [ADuM3160](https://www.analog.com/en/products/adum3160.html#product-overview)) between the sniffer and the device under test.
 Dongle-shaped one or one with very short cable is the most preferable.
 - Only **Full Speed** mode is supported.
 Low or High Speed packets on the same bus may prevent entire capturing.
-    - The aforementioned USB isolator is also useful to force a High Speed capable DUT to use Full Speed.
+    - The aforementioned USB isolator is also useful to force a High Speed capable device to use Full Speed.
 - Because it sends captured USB Full Speed packets via USB serial port (which also uses Full Speed), **it cannot capture all packets when USB bandwidth is fully utilized**.

 ## Known issues